 Condominiums are a hot commodity right now in the Philippines probably because of their numerous advantages.
 Specifically, condos feature many desirable amenities, such as gym and fitness club, pool, and recreation center.
-In addition, condominiums in the Philippines, for example those by DMCI Homes, are near the business district, making them a good property to rent.
+In addition, condominiums for rent in the Philippines, like those by DMCI Homes, are near the business district, making them a good property to rent.

 According to Section 4 of the Rent Control Act of the Philippines, if your rent is not more than 10,000 pesos per month, then the rent for your condo unit shall not be increased by more than 7 percent annually.
 Therefore, you can be at ease that your budget will not go ballistic just because of a condo rent increase.

 However, once your condo unit becomes vacant, the lessor can set a different amount for the next lessee.

 2. Advance Payment And Deposit

 Before settling in to your new condo unit, you may need to pay some advance rent first.
 But did you know that your lessor cannot ask payment for more than one month in advance?

 In addition, your lessor cannot demand for more than two months deposit.
 This deposited money should also be kept in a bank under your name, until your lease duration has ended.